przemolb/networkmap-json/README.md

 description=Full description of environment_2

 ```
-- run `./nmapjson.py`
+- run `./run.it`
-- in your web browser go to http://127.0.0.1:5000/
-- click one of the available environments
+- click one of the available environments at the top of web page

 Notes
 ----------------